WiseyXD/winning-repository/ideas.md

 <!--Before 7pm -->

--   [] Disabling only Keybinds / instead of the whole keyboard
+-   [x] Disabling only Keybinds / instead of the whole keyboard
 -   [x] Start Test ka seprate function ()
 -   [] Umar ka Alert count maintain
 -   [] creating an Instruction Page
+-   [] MultiLingual Support
 -   [] Email from Client(REsend Lib) and use react email for template

 <!-- Before 3 -->